nzielln/animator/animation/resources/README.md

 ### Transformation

 We felt the need to know a shape's state before and after applying a new transformation, so new fields to store these shapes was added to out Transformation objects.
-Additionaly, new methods were added to get these initial properties, with this information being read from the files when each shape/transformation is created.
+Additionally, new methods were added to get these initial properties, with this information being read from the files when each shape/transformation is created.
 To make these changes, we added 9 new methods to our [Transformation](../src/cs5004/animator/model/Transformation.java) interface and two new fields to each sub-class as shown below.